damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

     - packaged.iso
 ```

-Note that job names shouldn't be necessarily the same.
-In fact if they should be the same, we would be no way to make them run in parallel inside the same stage.
+Note that job names shouldn't necessarily be the same.
+In fact if they were the same, it wouldn't be possible to make the jobs run in parallel inside the same stage.
 Hence, think of same names of jobs & stages as coincedence.

 Anyhow, the build is failing:
 ![Failed build because of missing mkisofs](/images/blogimages/the-basics-of-gitlab-ci/mkisofs.png){: .shadow}